Marc Korman: Transportation

 During his campaign for House of Delegates, Korman proposed a three-point plan for improving Metro services that included increasing funding for operations oversight, improving the aesthetics of stations, and establishing a dedicated funding source for the system.
 In May 2016, Korman and Erek Barron released a list of Metro reform proposals, including ideas involving dedicated funding, the make-up of the Washington Metropolitan Area Transit Authority board, and vendors in stations to boost revenue.
 During the 2018 legislative session, Korman introduced legislation that would give the Washington Metro its own dedicated source of funding.
 The bill passed and was signed into law by Governor Hogan on April 25, 2018.

 Korman is regarded as a leading critic of proposals made by Governor Larry Hogan to widen the Capital Beltway, the Baltimore–Washington Parkway, and Interstate 270.
 During the 2019 legislative session, he introduced legislation that would require the governor's plan to complete an environmental assessment before moving forward.
 In 2020, Korman introduced legislation that would enshrine a number of pledges made by Maryland Transportation Secretary Greg Slater on public-private partnership projects.
 The bill passed the House of Delegates by a vote of 97-36.
 The measure was re-introduced during the 2021 legislative session, during which it again passed the House of Delegates by a vote of 101-35.

 During the 2015 legislative session, Korman introduced legislation requiring the State Highway Administration to provide more notice of sidewalk closures when they issue a permit allowing their closure.
 The bill received an unfavorable report from the Environment and Transportation Committee.

 During the 2022 legislative session, Korman introduced legislation that would connect Maryland Area Regional Commuter (MARC) Trains to routes in Alexandria, Virginia and Newark, Delaware.

 Personal life

 Korman met his future wife, Rebecca, while on a Birthright Israel trip with other Hill staffers in 2004.
-The couple married in June 2007, and together have two children.
-Korman is Jewish, and lives in Bethesda, Maryland.
+The couple married in June 2007, and together have two children, a daughter, Abby, and son, Harrison.
+They are Jewish, and live in Bethesda, Maryland.